MJKWoolnough/minecraft/nbt/README.md

 type ListBool []Bool
 ```

-ListBool satisfies the List interface for a list of Bools
+ListBool satisfies the List interface for a list of Bools.

 #### func (*ListBool) Append